 As an affiliate for Ultimate Bundles, you’ll earn 40% commission for every bundle that your readers purchase.

-Awin is a lesser-known affiliate network, but definitely one that mom bloggers shouldn’t skip over.
+Awin is a popular affiliate network that mom bloggers shouldn’t skip over.

 The shining star of Awin for mom bloggers is their partnership with Etsy.
 Yep!

 You can recommend all of those adorable handmade items from small shops to your readers (bonus if you can find a small shop that’s run by a fellow mom) and make a small commission off of each sale!

 Other partners include Hyatt, Fiverr, MovieTickets.com—for those date nights—and more.